ccamel/awesome-ccamel/README.md

 - [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
 - [starling-build/starling](https://github.com/starling-build/starling) - Starling — a new Linux desktop environment: Swift shell, its own compositor, a Flutter-to-Swift framework port, and first-party apps

+## Tape

+- [github/copilot-cli-for-beginners](https://github.com/github/copilot-cli-for-beginners) - Learn how to get started using the GitHub Copilot CLI!

 ## TeX

 - [BartoszMilewski/DaoFP](https://github.com/BartoszMilewski/DaoFP) - The Dao of Functional Programming